Symbolic Imitation Learning: From Black-Box to Explainable Driving Policies: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel symbolic imitation learning method which takes advantage of humans' driving background knowledge and examples to extract new rules for autonomous driving using inductive logic programming.
-This method consists of three main components: knowledge acquisition, rule induction, and rule aggregation, all of which are closely connected to each other.
-Using the highD dataset, we have shown that our method outperforms the DNN-based imitation learning method in the case of safety, efficiency, and smoothness.
-Moreover, the proposed method offers a completely interpretable approach using first-order logics and can perform well in unseen environments, making it generalizable as well.
-Furthermore, our method is more sample-efficient as compared to the DIL since we use significantly fewer state-action pairs for learning rules.
+This paper introduced a novel Symbolic Imitation Learning (SIL) framework that utilizes human driving background knowledge and example-based reasoning to extract interpretable decision-making rules for autonomous vehicles via Inductive Logic Programming (ILP).
+The proposed method is structured around three core components: knowledge acquisition, rule induction, and rule aggregation.
+These components work in tandem to enable the derivation and integration of symbolic rules that guide autonomous driving behavior.
+Through extensive experiments on the HighD and NGSim datasets, we demonstrated that SIL outperforms prominent deep neural network-based imitation learning approaches in key performance dimensions, including safety, efficiency, and smoothness.
+Importantly, the method offers full interpretability by operating within a first-order logic framework and exhibits strong generalizability in previously unseen environments.
+In addition, SIL is highly sample-efficient, requiring substantially fewer state-action pairs to learn effective policies compared to black-box learning methods.

+Future work should explore the application of the SIL framework in more complex and dynamic driving contexts, such as highway merging, bidirectional traffic, and scenarios involving heterogeneous driving behaviors and intentions.
+While the extracted rules have proven effective in highway-like environments, extending the rule base to accommodate broader traffic situations remains a valuable direction for research and development.